Painting the Basement Floor Then and Now

 I rolled on two coats of primer all around the floor.
 You can also see that I’m working on the area to the right of the dryer.

 Do you wrap your rollers in plastic grocery bags?
-It really works so well and cuts down on wasting paint by washing the cover in between coats.
-This roller was wet with primer for over a month waiting for me to finish this job.
+It works so well and cuts down on wasting paint by washing the cover between coats.
+This roller was wet with primer for over a month, waiting for me to finish this job.
 I suppose it helps that it is very cold in the basement.
-I know some people actually store their covers in the freezer in between coats.
-TIP: I didn’t use a paint tray, I simply poured the paint on the floor as I went.
+I know some people store their covers in the freezer between coats.

-Semi-gloss paint for the basement floor
+Semi-gloss Paint for the Basement Floor

 This project took several days because I wanted to make sure I let the paint dry thoroughly between coats.